-(iv) The Rules of Practice and Procedure applicable to hearings before the Department shall apply to hearings before the Department.
+(iv) The Rules of Practice and Procedure applicable to hearings before the Department shall apply.
 To the extent that any inconsistencies exist between the Rules of Practice and Procedure and these rules, these rules shall govern.

 (b) For applications which are denied, the Department shall issue a written summary containing the basis for denial.